ragley/Ragleys-STR/README.md

 - First Person Combat Animations Overhaul
 - Gesture Animations Remix

+## Requirements
+This seems pretty performance friendly overall, mostly due to the ENB preset I think.
+These are specs that will likely result in good performance in 1080p60fps at most times.
+- 2080 Super
+- 32G RAM
+- Ryzen 7 3700x
+- At least 100 Gb storage space on an SSD
+  - HDD will work but expect slower loads and possibly pop in, I havent tested anything on a HDD in a long time

 ## References
 Throughout this guide I will make references to specific folders, they are: